hypirion/inlein/doc/inlein-protocol.md

  :file "absolute filename"}
 ```

-The response – if successful – will be on the shape
+The response – if successful – will be on the form

 ```clj
 {:type "response"